Failure of contextual invariance in large language models: Metaprompting valid measurements

-Following~\cite{fontana_nicer_2025}, a comprehension-focused metaprompting procedure was also implemented.
-To assess model responses to both the passage and the masked-token completion task, three comprehension questions were presented prior to the target prediction step (see Box~\ref{box:supp_meta}).
+Following the guidelines of Fontana et al.~\citep{fontana_nicer_2025}, a comprehension-focused metaprompting procedure was also implemented.
+To assess model responses to both the passage and the masked-token completion task, three comprehension questions were presented prior to the target prediction step (see Box~\ref{box:metaprompt}).

 Each model was prompted forty times with each question for each item.
 As for the prompting tasks, measurements were taken with pronouns presented in both orders.
-Results are shown in Table~\ref{tab:supp_metaprompting}.
+Results are shown in Table~\ref{tab:metaprompting}.

-\subsection{Robustness across temperature parameter}
+\section{Robustness across temperature parameter}

 To evaluate robustness across decoding settings, all principal experiments and analyses conducted for GPT-OSS-20B were repeated at $\mathtt{T}=0.3$ and $\mathtt{T}=0.7$.